meri-leeworthy/notes-explorer/posts/DFTP - References.md

 Lozano, Betty Ruth.
 2015.
 "Pedagogías para la vida, la alegría y la reexistencia: Pedagogías de   mujeres negras que curan y vinculan."
 Unpublished manuscript, Cali.

 Lubarski, Sandra.
 2014.
 "Living Beauty."
 In Keeping the Wild, edited by George Wuerthner,   Eileen Crist, and Tom Butler, 188-196.
 Washington, DC: Island Press.

 Lugones, María.
 2010a.
 "The Coloniality of Gender."
-In Globalization and the Decolonial Op  tion, edited by Walter Mignolo and Arturo Escobar, 369-390.
+In Globalization and the Decolonial Option, edited by [[Walter D. Mignolo]] and [[Arturo Escobar]], 369-390.
 London: Routledge.

 Lugones, María.
 2010b. "­Toward a Decolonial Feminism."
 Hypatia 25 (4): 742-760.